Strategic Leadership: Skills From the War Room Applied to the Boardroom

-Senior military leaders are exceptionally well trained to focus on strategy, oversee its execution and guarantee mission success.
-Directors can gain valuable Board effectiveness secrets by knowing what senior military leadership skills can be powerfully applied to the board room.
+Senior military leaders are exceptionally well trained to focus on strategy, oversee its execution, and guarantee mission success.
+And directors can gain valuable knowledge about board effectiveness by understanding what senior military leadership skills can be powerfully applied to the board room.
 Join us as General Norton A. Schwartz (USAF, Retired) unveils the similarities and secrets between military success and business success.

-Risk Management – evaluating oncoming threats and avoiding flawed outcomes across the range of threats: cyber criminals, hostile acquisitions disruptive technology, tough regulation and oversight requirements and many more.
+- Risk Management—evaluating oncoming threats and avoiding flawed outcomes across the range of threats: cyber criminals, hostile acquisitions disruptive technology, tough regulation, oversight requirements, and many more.

 Location and Time